How the 50% Rule Works:

 - New Appliance Price: $600

 In this case, the repair cost is 50% of the price of a new appliance.
-According to the 50% rule, replacing the appliance might be a better financial decision because a new appliance will likely have a longer lifespan, improved efficiency, and potentially a new warranty.
+According to the 50% rule for appliance repair, replacing the appliance might be a better financial decision because a new appliance will likely have a longer lifespan, improved efficiency, and potentially a new warranty.

 When to Consider the 50% Rule: